JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 And within less than a minute the truth was clear as day: I kinda sucked at it.
 The second game was slightly better, but felt like a chore more than a fun thing to do.
 And by the time I was on my third game, the game wasn’t fun to play.

-I liked the graphics and it seemed fun, but the track ball that the game used felt awkward and I also started to realize something: A video game for a home computer system wouldn’t use a track ball anyway.
+The graphics were cool and the game seemd like it would be fun, but the track ball that the game used was awkward to used and I also started to realize something: A video game for a home computer system wouldn’t use a track ball anyway.
 It would use that standard black Atari joystick.
-This kind of practice on the arcade machine would not help me.
+So practicing on the arcade version of the game wouldn’t help me.

-So by the time I lost my last player on that 3rd round of *Centipede*, I just picked up my schoolbag and headed back home.
+Which is all to say that by the time I lost my last player on that third game of *Centipede*, I just stared at the screen for a second or two, picked up my schoolbag and headed back home.

 ***